 This presentation will deepen your students' research and discussions on Sustainability, Renewable Energy, the Climate and Biodiversity Crises or World Issues.
 We'll also walk your class through the festival guidelines, if that follow-up activity interests your students.

-Festival Awards Gala at Kingston Frontenac Public Library Central Branch (Kingston, Johnston St.) -Sun., Dec.
-14, 2025, afternoon.
+Festival Awards Gala at Kingston Frontenac Public Library Central Branch (Kingston, Johnston St.) -Sun., Nov.
+29th, afternoon.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.